BunnyEncoder20/GitHub_Javascript/02_JS_basics/02_objects.md

 console.log(obj.name)       // 'soma'
 console.log(obj['name'])    // 'soma'
 ```
-- **BUT** if we give the fields in the following format (Field name has a space in better or multiple words long) :
+- **BUT** if we give the fields in the following format (Field name has a space in between or multiple words long) :
 ```
 let obj = {"Full name":"soma", age:22}
 console.log(obj['Full name'])           // 'soma'
 console.log(obj['age'])                 // 22
 console.log(obj."Full name")            // Error
 ```
-- **then** we will get an Error cause there is no other way of accessing these fields other than using the `['field name']` way.
+- **then** we will get an Error if we try to access these fields using the `.` operator cause there is no other way of accessing these fields other than using the `['field name']` way.

 <br>